I-Ocean/common-metadata/calibrationProperties.md

 # Calibrations

 Properties of calibrations that are relevant to instrument instances or observed properties.
 The metadata are designed to identify an instance of a calibration.
 In other words, one input unit and one output unit.
-Thus, manufacturer's calibrations for temperature and salinity derived from a thermosalinograph would require separate calibration instances.
+Thus, manufacturer calibrations for temperature and salinity derived from a thermosalinograph would require separate calibration instances.

 To request additions or changes please raise a new [GitHub issue](https://github.com/I-Ocean/common-metadata/issues/new)